sean-obeirne/projectarium-tui/GETTING_STARTED.md

-# Getting Started with projectarium-tui
+# Getting Started with pj-tui

-This guide will help you get started with the projectarium-tui Terminal User Interface.
+This guide will help you get started with the pj-tui Terminal User Interface.

 ## Quick Start